Scallions are green onions. They are immature onions that have not formed a white bulb.

 - Nematodes are slender, translucent worms that live in the soil and feed on roots; they can leave plants distorted and twisted.
 Crop rotation is the best way to control nematodes.

 - Thrips are sucking insects that attack scallion shoots.
-Control thrips with neem oil, and insecticidal soap, or spray them off plants with a garden hose.
+Control thrips with neem oil, and insecticidal soap, or spray them off plants with a garden hose

-Scallion Diseases
+Diseases

-Scallions are susceptible to diseases that attack onion plants.
+Young onions are susceptible to diseases that attack onion plants.

 - Damping off is a fungal disease that causes young green shoots to wilt and die shortly after they emerge from the soil.
 Make sure there is good air circulation in the planting bed and do not overwater.